tan-zhihao1/kickpi-book/common/en/allwinner_burnning/USB_Cable_Flashing.md

 > The driver cannot be installed directly.
 It requires recognizing an "Unknown Device" in Device Manager first.

 **Open Device Manager on PC**
-If the board enters burning mode successfully and the PC lacks the USB driver, an "Unknown Device" will appear.
+If the board enters burning mode successfully and the PC lacks the USB driver, an "Unknown device" will appear.
 Follow the steps below to install the driver:

 ![image-20250219155858913](http://tanzhtanzh.oss-cn-shenzhen.aliyuncs.com/img/image-20250219155858913.png)
 ![image-20250219155942874](http://tanzhtanzh.oss-cn-shenzhen.aliyuncs.com/img/image-20250219155942874.png)